taichi-dev/taichi/docs/rfcs/20220410-rfc-process.md

 # TL;DR

 This doc proposes the standard way to make design decisions in Taichi.
-RFCs should be proposed and discussed before any major design or implementation gets landed in Taichi.
+The “RFC” (request for comments) process is intended to provide a consistent and controlled path for new features to land in Taichi, so that all stakeholders can be confident about the evolving direction.

 # Background